ampproject/amphtml/extensions/amp-consent/integrating-consent.md

   {
     type: 'consent-ui',
     action: 'ready',
-  },
+    initialHeight: (optional string, default `30vh`),
+    enableBoarder: (optional boolean, default true), },
   '*'
 );
 ```

 Action `'ready'` informs the AMP runtime to hide the placeholder and show the consent prompt instead.

+The `initialHeight` property is used to set the size of consent prompt.
+Valid values are `30vh` to `80vh`.
+A valid value below `60vh` (inclusive) will result in amp-consent rendering the consent dialog as a bottom sheet, and a valid value above `60vh` will style the consent prompt as a lightbox popup.

+The `enableBoarder` property determines if the visible corners of the consent prompt will be rounded or not.

 ##### enter-fullscreen